Rllyyy/repeatio/README.md

 Some general tips:

 - Fields can not be empty (provide an empty string instead)
+- Option fields for a question can be left out, but remember to remove the whole property (key-value pair)
 - Normal quotes don't work (`"text"`) use unicode U+201E/U+201C instead (`„text“`) or escape the string like this `\"text\"`
 - .json key-value properties have to be separated by a comma from the next one
 - The .json key value (left side of a property) has to be a string